UAB Medicine News

 Cost and Insurance Coverage

 Despite the promising benefits of CGMs, many patients face obstacles in obtaining them because of their relative high cost.
-Medicare now covers CGMs for qualifying individuals, and some commercial health insurance plans cover them, too.
+Since 2017 Medicare decided to cover CGMs for qualifying individuals, and some commercial health insurance plans cover them, too.
 But at this time, insurance coverage of CGMs varies greatly.

-The Freestyle Libre can be purchased (with a prescription) at retail pharmacies such as Walgreens, CVS, and Walmart.
-The reader device costs about $65 without insurance, and the sensors (worn for 10-14 days, depending on the model) cost roughly $40 each.
+Those with commercial types of insurance can purchase (with a prescription) The Freestyle Libre 14 day at retail pharmacies such as Walgreens, CVS, and Walmart.
+The reader device costs about $80 without insurance, and the sensors cost roughly $40-$60 each.
+Two sensors are needed per month.
 Online purchase options may be provided by the patient’s insurance plan.
-The Dexcom and Medtronic CGMs cannot currently be purchased at retail pharmacies, Wharton adds.
+Some pharmacies are starting to order Dexcom supplies for their customers, but Medtronic CGMs cannot currently be purchased at retail pharmacies, Wharton says.

 SIGN UP FOR UPDATES TO YOUR INBOX